vikingen13/VOD-Image-Resize-CloudFront/README.md

 * Clone the project on a machine with AWS cli installed and configured.

-* First create a bucket to store the artifact by running "make createbucket" .
+* First create a bucket to store the artifact by running "make createbucket s3artifact=YOUR-ARTIFACT-BUCKET-NAME" .

-* Deploy the infrastructure by running "make deploy"
+* Deploy the infrastructure by running "make deploy s3artifact=YOUR-ARTIFACT-BUCKET-NAME""

 * Deploy the demo web site by running "make deploy-site"